alphagov/govuk-prototype-kit/docs/documentation/install/run-the-kit.md

 ---
-title: How to run the kit
+header: How to run the kit
 caption: Installation guide for new users
 ---
-# How to run the kit

 You’ll use the terminal to start and stop the kit.